Last Updated on March 17, 2021 by Gaia Zol

 If La Fornarina was one of the painter’s favorite sexual companions, thinking she may have been also the reason of his death, although unwillingly, doesn’t seem too far fetched.

 But Raffaello truly is a man of a thousand mysteries.
-According to others, the painter didn’t die of a venereal disease, but was poisoned.
+According to others, the painter didn’t die of a venereal disease.
+But He was poisoned.
 A protegé of the Pope and noblemen around Italy, Raffaello was envied by many .
 That’s why, especially since the 18th century, many researchers advanced the hypothesis he had been killed by a jealous rival, possibly with arsenic.
 Indeed, when his body was exhumed in 1722, it was in perfect condition, with no signs of decomposition, which hinted at the possible presence of arsenic in his system at the time of death.
 Some even believe to have found the murderer: Sebastiano del Piombo, one of his fiercer rivals, who had been commissioned, just like Raffaello himself, an altar painting by Giuliano de Medici, in 1516.

 …and postmortem adventures